S1rDyn0/BootUSB-Crack-Script/README.md

 A Script for enabling local password resets and disabling Sophos's Tamper protection.

 > [!NOTE]
 > This script is scheduled to receive a major UI overhaul.
-Therefore this script will not be updated until late Decemeber.
+Therefore this script will not be updated until late December.
+> *Progress updates: Started development*

 ## Script Reference